NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/DD_DJANGO_MODELS.md

 # Model Classes

 Django uses special classes to interact with the database.
 They are called _Models_.
-For every table that you have in your database, you are going to create a corresponding moduls and class in your `models` directory.
+For every table that you have in your database, you are going to create a corresponding module and class in your `models` directory.

 Open the `models/city.py` module to see how a database model class is defined.
 This is a fairly simple model since the database table for cities only has two properties.